 Dance Mogul: How do you put your body through so much abuse and be able to recover and stay fit?

-Bebo: Before I was a dancer I played alot of basketball, so I was in pretty good shape.
+Bebo: Before I was a dancer I played a lot of basketball, so I was in pretty good shape.
 (YES! a 5ft male can still play basketball lol ) I would always walk on my hands and had good balance way before I knew I wanted to be a break dancer.
 I try and stay fit by practicing at least 4 days a week.
-I wish I could say I eat healthy but I’d be lying.
+I wish I could say I eat healthily but I’d be lying.
 It is a goal of mine to start eating better, feeding my body the healthy foods and nutrients it needs so I can have longevity doing what I love.
 DANCE!

 Bebo: Too many to mention.
 Every time I perform is a special day for me, I try to never take it for granted and savor every single minute of every performance.
 What stands out to me today.
 I’d have to say Performing for the “National Day of Salsa”, I’m Puerto Rican, dance and music have always been traditional, cultural expressions of Puerto Rico’s heritage.
-I Grew up dancing to salsa, merengue and bachata daily.
+I Grew up dancing to salsa, merengue, and bachata daily.
 Love my culture, it was a great honor to dance for that event.
-Of course I dreamed to be on TV or in a movie so MTV’s ABDC, So You think You can Dance, Step UP 4 were all dreams come true for me.
+Of course, I dreamed to be on TV or in a movie so MTV’s ABDC, So You Think You Can Dance, Step UP 4 were all dreams come true for me.
 Winning 1st place at Hip Hop Internationals World Battles, Winning my first trophy that was as tall as me at age 15, Being flown to Korea, France, Italy to battle.
 Red Bull BC1 and Just recently performing on the VMA’s.
-One of the most memorable that will forever stand out for me, was a competition that my entire family was there rooting me on, from my grandmother, mother, brothers, cousins, all the way down to my aunts, uncles, nieces and nephews.
+One of the most memorable that will forever stand out for me, was a competition that my entire family was there rooting me on, from my grandmother, mother, brothers, cousins, all the way down to my aunts, uncles, nieces, and nephews.
 Just the feeling of that unconditional love and support was AMAZING!!

 Bebo: I would have to say to the youth that Life’s not easy, but a bad day, month, a bad year, or any bad experience they’ve gone thru never has to mean a bad life.
 If you just believe in yourself, If you have a dream, no matter what your past may be, I want these kids to know that with hard work, faith, and some set goals they too can make it happen.
 “You have the rest of your life to make it the best of your life but you gotta be willing to do your work, you have to want it more than anything, You can’t just wish for things to happen, You can go back to sleep and dream about your dreams or you can get moving and chase your dreams” Those words told to me, changed my life.
-I changed my thoughts, my daily actions, surrounded myself with positive people, took chances and stepped out out my habit formed comfort zone.
+I changed my thoughts, my daily actions, surrounded myself with positive people, took chances and stepped out my habit formed comfort zone.
 I now have a manager that believed in me from day one, held me accountable for my actions, my slacking, my excuses, yet she encouraged me daily and pushed me beyond what I thought were my limits.
-She then told me to read a lot of self improvement, business, success books.
+She then told me to read a lot of self-improvement, business, success books.
 I told her, “I never read a book, I don’t like reading” She replied “Do you have working ears and a cell phone?
 I’ll get you the audio version and test you on it in a week” Well.
 I’ve since been listening to a motivational, inspirational new book every week.
 Still learning, still growing, still practicing and working hard and hopefully still inspiring others.

 Dance Mogul: Is there anyone you would like to thank for helping you thus far?